Diagnostic Pathology Course

 - Apply updated diagnostic criteria and new molecular tests for proper classification and treatment of neoplastic lesions (knowledge, competence, performance, patient outcomes)

-- Incorporate emerging and newly established biomarkers in immunohistochemical classification and surgical pathology for accurate prognosis and treatment plans (knowledge, competence, performance, patient outcomes)
+- Incorporate emerging and newly established biomarkers in classification of neoplasms and high risk lesions (knowledge, competence, performance, patient outcomes)

 - Practice appropriate use of molecular testing and tumor diagnosis (knowledge, competence, performance)

 The course will be of value to practicing pathologists and pathology trainees.

 A course evaluation form will provide participants with the opportunity to comment on the value of the program content to their practice decisions, performance improvement activities, or possible impact on patient health status.
 Participants will also have the opportunity to comment on any perceived commercial bias in the presentations as well as to identify future educational topics.

 The University of Texas MD Anderson Cancer Center is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 The University of Texas MD Anderson Cancer Center designates this live activity for a maximum of 7.50 AMA PRA Category 1 Credits™.
 Physicians should claim only credit commensurate with the extent of their participation in the activity.

 CME Certificates and Attendance Verification Certificates

 Certificates awarding AMA PRA Category 1 Credits™ or certificates documenting attendance will be distributed to participants when an individual departs the conference.
 To obtain a CME certificate, physicians must submit a completed evaluation questionnaire and a CME Verification Form.